Batman Eternal: Plot

 With no end to the gang war in sight, Bard approaches Harvey Bullock, Maggie Sawyer, Vicki Vale and Batman with an idea on how to stop it: lead an assault on Falcone's men to capture them, and wire tap Forbes to learn more about his role in the fight.
 Elsewhere, Gordon begins his trial and learns that his son, James Gordon Jr., is alive.
 Penguin arrives at Falcone's hideout to finish him, only for both to be arrested by Bard and sent to Blackgate.
-Once inside Blackgate, a fight Falcone's and Penguin's men ignites a riot and takeover in the prison.
+Once inside Blackgate, a fight between Falcone's and Penguin's men ignites a riot and takeover in the prison.
 Gordon sets out to save the guards and receives help from his cellmate, former crime boss Rex Calabrese.
 With Bard and Batman working together now, the two witness someone head underground in the Narrows and go to investigate.
 They are eventually joined by Killer Croc, where they encounter Ten-Eyed Man and a captured victim.
 Batman, Croc and Bard save the victim and defeat the villain, as the underground caves-in on him.

 Batgirl uses the Batcomputer to recreate the train station surveillance and notices a man connected with the trains' collision.
 She identifies him as a Brazilian soap opera star with drug cartel connections, and heads to South America to find him.
 She is quickly confronted by Scorpiana.
 With the aid of Red Hood, Starfire, and El Gaucho, she defeats Scorpiana and learns that the man she is looking for is an impersonator.
 Searching for the actual person, Red Hood, Batgirl and Batwoman reach a toy factory in Rio de Janeiro and find Dr. Falsario.
 His mind altering technology makes Batgirl temporarily attack Red Hood and Batwoman, who she sees as the Joker and James Jr., respectively.
-The heroes eventually subdue Dr. Falsario and learn that he supplied his devises to have Gordon see a gun.
-Dr. Falsario escapes to the rain forest, where he is killed by an unknown assassin.
+The heroes eventually subdue Falsario and learn that he supplied his devises to have Gordon see a gun.
+Falsario escapes to the rain forest, where he is killed by an unknown assassin.

 During the gang war, Stephanie Brown overhears her father talking with other villains about rising to power in Gotham.
 Her dad attempts to kill her, but she narrowly escapes.
 Stephanie heads to the library and begins to post articles alerting the public to her father and his comrades' villainous deeds.
 She also researches the history of her father and how he became Cluemaster.
 To draw her out, Cluemaster sends a bomb to one of Stephanie Brown's friend's house, setting it ablaze.
 She creates the Spoiler costume to go after her father and other bad guys.